NZD/USD Price Analysis: Bulls struggle to sustain gains, outlook neutral

-- The RSI has fallen back to 64, while the MACD is now showing flat green bars, indicating that the bullish momentum is slowing down.
+- The RSI has fallen back to 62, while the MACD is now showing decreasing green bars, indicating that the bullish momentum is slowing down.

 - A break below 0.6130 could lead to a further decline towards 0.6100.